-Goodluck Ebele Jonathan is presently the president and commander-in-chief of the federal republic of Nigeria.
+Goodluck Ebele Jonathan is the immediate past President and commander-in-chief of the federal republic of Nigeria.
 Goodluck Jonathan was born on November 20, 1957.
 He served as a deputy governor prior to December 2005 but got sworn as the governor after the erstwhile governor- Mr. Alamiesiegha was impeached.

 Dr Ebele Jonathan was the Governor of Bayelsa from December 2005 to May 2007.
 Ebele Goodluck’s fate also earned him the president of Nigeria in February 2010 when the Nigerian senate confirmed him following the hospitalization of the then president Yaradua

 Goodluck Jonathan was born in Otueke, in the then River state which has now become Bayelsa state.
 Ebele Jonathan obtained a BSC in Zoology and went ahead to obtain a PHD in Zoology at the University of Port-Harcourt.

 President Goodluck Jonathan has worked as an education Inspector and an environmental protection officer before joining politics in 1998.
 Goodluck Jonathan is married to Dame Patience Jonathan; the marriage is blessed with 2 children.

 President Goodluck Jonathan won at the polls in April 2011, and his victory was declared by the court as free and fair.